TIBCOSoftware/tp-helm-charts/docs/workshop/eks/control-plane/README.md

   2. Kubernete storage class using EFS ID created in (1)
   3. Amazon Relational Database Service (RDS) DB cluster of Aurora Postgres
   4. IAM Role and Policy Attachment
-  5. Kubernetes service account and annotate it with IAM Role ARN from (4)
+  5. Kubernetes service account and annotate it with IAM Role ARN from (4) to enable sending emails (using pre-existing identity)

 > [!NOTE]
 > This also creates the secrets in the namespace where the chart will be deployed.